clamy54/BlackBox-Cue/README.md

 # BlackBox Cue

 A free audio cue player for theater, live shows, and stage events.
 Also ideal for any place that needs background music: waiting rooms, shops, restaurants, exhibitions, and more.

-Precision without complexity.
+**Due to the size of the installers, BlackBox Cue is no longer available for download on GitHub.
+This repository contains documentation only.
+BlackBox Cue is freeware: download it for free from the official website: https://www.blackboxcue.net/**

 ![BlackBox Cue](screenshot.png)